 - Inspected and sampled all significant industrial users to meet the federal pretreatment requirement of once per year.

 - Issued enforcement actions against those that violated requirements, including major actions involving significant noncompliance.

-- Continued to implement a project with a vendor to replace KCIW’s existing Pretreatment Information Management System database.
+- Initiated a new project to replace KCIW’s existing Pretreatment Information Management System database.